 -

-- Knowledge of réglementation: in France, the optician must comply with current legislation concerning the dédelivery of glasses and contact lenses.
-They must also be able to manage relations with social security and mutual insurance organizations for reimbursement of equipment.
+- Knowledge of regulations: in France, opticians must comply with current legislation concerning the dispensing of eyewear and contact lenses.
+They must also be able to manage relations with social security organizations and mutual insurance companies for equipment reimbursement.

-- Managing relations with ophthalmologists: good collaboration with ophthalmologists is essential to ensure continuity of care and customer follow-up.
+- Relationship management with ophthalmologists: good collaboration with ophthalmologists is essential to ensure continuity of care and customer follow-up.

-- Use of management and optical equipment software: opticians must know how to use software for managing customers and stocks, as well as technical equipment for taking measurements and conducting eye examinations.
+- Use of optical equipment and management software: opticians need to know how to use software for managing customers and stock, as well as technical equipment for taking measurements and carrying out eye examinations.

 Training to become an optician

-To practice the métier d’optician, it is nécessary to complete a BTS Opticien-Lunetier (BTS OL).
-This diploma, which can be obtained after the baccalaureate, takes two years to complete.
+To workas an optician , you need to complete a BTS Opticien-Lunetier (BTS OL).
+This diploma, available after the baccalauréat, takes two years to complete.
 It provides theoretical and practical skills in optics, contactology and sales techniques.
-The BTS OL is essential for opening an optician’s store and holding the title of optician diplômé.
+The BTS OL is a prerequisite for opening an optician's store and becoming a qualified optician.

-After the BTS OL, it's possible to continue your studies to become more specialized.
+After the BTS OL, you can continue your studies to specialize further.
 Professional bachelor's degrees and master's degrees in optometry or contactology enable you to deepen your knowledge and broaden your skills.
-These courses offer the opportunity to stand out in the job market and gain access to positions of responsibility, such as store management or clinical optometry.
+These courses offer the chance to stand out in the job market and move into positions of responsibility, such as store management or clinical optometry.

-Opticians are multi-skilled professionals who combine technical, relational and commercial skills.
+Opticians are multi-skilled professionals, combining technical, relational and commercial skills.
 Here's an overview of the main responsibilities and daily tasks of this vision professional:

 -

-- Customer reception: the optician welcomes customers to the store, listening to them to identify their needs, whether it's for a first pair of glasses, a lens renewal or contact lenses.
+- Welcoming customers: the optician welcomes customers into the store, listening to their needs, whether it's for a first pair of glasses, a lens renewal or contact lenses.

-- Personalized advice;: he guides customers in their choice of frames and lenses according to their visual needs, lifestyle, aesthetic preferences and budget.
-This advice is based on his knowledge of materials, lens types (anti-reflective, anti-blue-light, progressive, etc.) and lens characteristics.
+- Personalized advice: they guide customers in their choice of frames and lenses according to their visual needs, lifestyle, aesthetic preferences and budget.
+This advice is based on his knowledge of materials, types of lenses (anti-reflective, anti-blue light, progressive, etc.) and lens characteristics.

-- Explanations on equipment: the optician must explain to customers the specifics of the prescribed correction, how progressive lenses work or how to care for lenses, to ensure optimal use of the optical equipment.
+- Equipment explanations: the optician must explain to customers the specifics of the prescribed correction, how progressive lenses work or how to care for lenses, to ensure optimal use of the optical equipment.

 -

-- Measurements: to guarantee the customer's visual comfort, the optician takes precise measurements such as pupillary distance, lens mounting height and facial morphological specifications.
+- Measurements: to ensure the customer's visual comfort, the optician takes precise measurements such as pupil distance, lens mounting height and facial morphology.

-- Préparation of glasses: he prépares lenses according to ophthalmologists' prescriptions.
-This includes trimming the lenses, shaping the frames, mounting them on the frames, and then adjusting the glasses so that they fit comfortably on the customer's face.
+- Lens preparation: the optician prepares lenses according to ophthalmologists' prescriptions.
+This includes trimming the lenses to the shape of the frame, mounting them on the frames, and then adjusting the glasses so that they fit comfortably on the customer's face.

-- Fitting and réparations: the optician adjusts the frames so that they fit the customer's face perfectly.
-He is also able to repair glasses in case of breakage or need for maintenance.
+- Adjustment and repair: the optician adjusts the frames to fit the customer's face perfectly.
+They can also repair glasses in the event of breakage or maintenance.

 - Eye examination (if qualified)